Director of Music Ministry

 • Strong interpersonal skills including the ability to work collaboratively.

-• 3 to 5 years previous experience as a Director of Music preferred.
+• 3 to 5 years previous experience as a Director of Music in a Catholic church is preferred.

 • A deep religious commitment to the Catholic faith.